ldobbelsteen/caddy-analytics/README.md

 `--cache` specifies the number of seconds to cache a log analysis before discarding.
 Defaults to `10`.

 These options can also be passed through environment variables with their counterparts `GEO`, `LOGS`, `PORT` and `CACHE`.
 Environment variables have priority over command line arguments.
 The Docker image uses these environment variables for configuration.
-The simplest usage of the image is:
+The simplest usage of the Docker image is:

 ```
 docker run \